 So, whether you have a premium machine like one of the best gaming PCs or one of the best gaming laptops, or just a cheap one for work, having one of the best antivirus will protect you while you work or play.
 If you're looking to beef up security on an Apple Mac or MacBook though, you might want to consider checking out our antivirus for Macs guide.

-However, in the year 2020, it is a very saturated market.
+However, in the year 2021, it is a very saturated market.
 There are free versions that we remember from years ago still around - though now refined - and also some newer or much-revamped paid-for programs that are more comprehensive than ever.
 As a result, it can be a confusing market to work your way through.
 But fear not, we’ve looked at a range of options available, from premium to free, from some of the biggest players in online security, to help you make a safe and informed decision on the best antivirus software for you.
-Whatever you go for, we just recommend you go for one: it's better to have something installed that can beat all the baddies off than nothing.
+Whatever you go for, we just recommend you go for one: it's better to have something than nothing.
 It's also worth noting that the best antivirus is not just for PC systems but can be added to smaller, mobile devices like the best gaming tablets and the best gaming phones as well.
 Neat.